 \subsubsection{Performance and risk scaling with network size}

 Evaluating performance as the network size increases shows how each reward function scales to larger, and therefore more realistic, state-action spaces.
-In YT we evaluate trained agents in networks with 2, 5, 10, 20 and 50 nodes, averaging scores over all runs and agent orders for each network size.
-Table~\ref{tab:agent_order_extended} shows the average ground truth performance, and worst 5\% percent of performances i.e., risk, for all agent orders.
+In YT we evaluate trained agents in networks with 2, 5, 10, 20, and 50 nodes, averaging scores over all runs and agent orders for each network size.
+Table~\ref{tab:agent_order_extended} shows the average ground truth performance, and worst 5\% of performances i.e., risk, for all agent orders.
 As network size increases, the performance and risk differences between reward functions widens.
-In the smallest 2 and 5 node networks, both SPN and SP reward functions yield the best agents with closely matched average performance and worst-case risks--especially in the basic action space (see Appendix~\ref{apendix_basic_action_yt_results}).
+In the smallest 2 and 5 node networks, both SPN and SP yield the best agents with closely matched average performance and worst-case risks--especially in the basic action space (see Appendix~\ref{apendix_basic_action_yt_results}).
 In the largest two network sizes the advantages of SPN rewards are magnified, providing significantly better policies with correspondingly reduced risks.
 For 10 node networks there is an exception to the overall trend where SP rewards outperform SPN in the extended action space.
-As discussed further in Section~\ref{sec:discussion}, a closer analysis of the data reveals this is likely because, in the extended action space, both SP and SPN rewards enable learning optimal strategies for defending networks when the agent order is blue then red.
+As discussed further in Section~\ref{sec:discussion}, this is likely because in the extended action space, both SP and SPN rewards enable learning optimal strategies for defending networks when the agent order is blue then red.
 The results show that SP and SPN rewards not only perform best overall but also scale favourably as state-action spaces increase.
 Furthermore, our ablations in Appendices~\ref{App:PositiveAblation} and ~\ref{App:constant_shift_ablation} confirm this arises from sparse reward structure rather than numerical sign. {

 }